Spouse and Family Support - You are Not Alone

 There is Hope!!

 I am no longer drowning or hanging on to the edge of one of those rings that as a lifeguard I tossed out to people who were drowning.
 I am safely in a lifeboat with my Veteran by my side.
 There are days that the seas are rough.
 There are days that I want to throw him overboard.
 There are days that I am sure that he wants to throw me overboard too.
-There are many more days that the skies are blue, and
+There are many more days that the skies are blue, and less days they are gray.

 When Spouses and Family Become Warfighters at Home - Your Field Manual